-The world is headed for a crisis because history has shown that SHTF situations have already happened and are continuing to happen.
+The world is headed for a crisis.
+History has shown that SHTF situations have already happened and are continuing to happen.
 As these situations occur, society starts to break down in various areas and sometimes all at once, from electrical to housing to financial.

 While banking systems have failed, while the currency rate does drop, gold and silver have track records of holding steady in value.
 Plus, these metals come in handy when it comes down to bartering if necessary.